-Row crops are crops that are grown in rows.
+Row crops• Crops that are grown in rows are crops that are grown in rows.
 Examples are sunflowers, soybeans, beans, peas, sugarbeets, potatoes, and corn.

 Sunflowers are native to North America.
 This means they originally existed on this continent and were not brought here from another continent.
 Wild sunflowers have several heads per stem, but the agricultural plants have only one head per stem.
 Each sunflower head contains up to 1,000 seeds.
 Sunflower plants grow to be 5 to 7 feet tall.